Tree Removal Cost Sydney 2026

 Most Sydney councils require permits for trees over 5 metres height or with trunk circumference exceeding 2 metres at 1 metre height.
 Protected and heritage trees require development applications regardless of size.

 DIY tree removal is extremely dangerous and often illegal for significant trees.
-Professional arborists have specialised training, equipment, and insurance essential for safe removal.
+Qualified arborists have specialised training, equipment, and insurance for safe removal.
 Council permits typically require qualified practitioners.

-Professional tree removal services carry comprehensive public liability insurance covering property damage.
+Professional tree removal services carry full public liability insurance covering property damage.
 Always verify insurance documentation before work commences and ensure your chosen arborist follows Australian Standards AS 4373-2007.

 Affordable Dan's Tree Services

-Our team has over 20 years of experience providing professional tree services across Sydney.
-With qualifications in arboriculture, extensive knowledge of Australian trees, proper pruning techniques, and safety protocols, we're committed to delivering expert tree removal, pruning, lopping, and stump grinding services for residential and commercial properties throughout Sydney.
+Dan has over 20 years of experience providing professional tree services across Sydney.
+Qualified arborist input, Australian tree knowledge, proper pruning techniques, and safety planning support tree removal, pruning, lopping, and stump grinding for residential and commercial properties.